Site and soil conditions

 Camellias make lovely container-grown plants and this is a particularly good method if your garden soil is too alkaline for camellias.
 Use an ericaceous or multi-purpose potting compost.
 John Innes ericaceous compost usually gives good results, as its loam content makes it especially easy to manage.

 RHS research has found that soil-less potting media, including peat-free potting composts, are suitable for camellia growing.
 However these composts can lose their structure over time leading to poor drainage and an airless root environment, causing leaves to brown and die back.
-Re-potting every other year into fresh potting compost is recommended.
+Re-potting in spring every other year into fresh potting compost is recommended.
 In the intervening year, replace the top 5cm (2in) of compost.
 You can re-pot back into the same pot if you trim off up to a third of the roots to make room for fresh potting compost.
+Protect compost from freezing during winter by wrapping pot with fleece or bubble wrap.